The Punisher (TV series): Cancellation and future

 The series was canceled on February 18, 2019.
 Prior to The Punishers cancellation, Kevin A. Mayer, chairman of Walt Disney Direct-to-Consumer and International, noted that, while it had not yet been discussed, it was a possibility that Disney+ could revive the other cancelled Marvel Netflix series.
 Hulu's senior vice president of originals Craig Erwich also said that the streaming service was open to reviving the former Netflix series.

 Ahead of Charlie Cox's appearance as Daredevil in the Disney+ series Echo, which released in January 2024, Marvel Studios' head of streaming Brad Winderbaum acknowledged that Marvel Studios had previously been "a little bit cagey" about what was part of their Sacred Timeline, noting how there had been the corporate divide between what Marvel Studios created and what Marvel Television created.
 He continued that as time has passed, Marvel Studios has begun to see "how well integrated the [Marvel Television] stories are" and personally felt "confident" in saying Daredevil specifically was part of the Sacred Timeline.
 With Echos release, all of the Netflix series were retroactively added to the MCU Disney+ timeline, with The Punisher placed alongside the Phase Three content of the MCU, after Spider-Man: Homecoming (2017).
 An update to the Disney+ timeline split out the series by season, with The Punishers second season placed between Thor: Ragnarok (2017) and Ant-Man and the Wasp (2018).

 Bernthal reprises his role in the first season of the Disney+ series Daredevil: Born Again (2025).
-In February 2025, it was announced that Bernthal would star in an untitled Punisher television special, part of the Marvel Studios Special Presentations, with Reinaldo Marcus Green directing and co-writing with Bernthal.
-The special was conceived during filming for the first season of Born Again, and will be released on Disney+ in 2026.
-Moore will also reprise his role in the special.
-Bernthal will also star in the MCU film Spider-Man: Brand New Day (2026).
+In February 2025, it was announced that Bernthal would star in The Punisher: One Last Kill, a Marvel Television Special Presentation, with Reinaldo Marcus Green directing and co-writing with Bernthal.
+The special was conceived during filming for the first season of Born Again, and was released on Disney+ on May 12, 2026.
+Moore and Woll also reprised their roles in the special, along with Kelli Barrett as Maria Castle.
+Bernthal's daughter, Addie, appears as Lisa Castle.
+Bernthal also stars in the MCU film Spider-Man: Brand New Day (2026).